-There were no non-audit fees paid to the Company's auditors during the year (2018: £nil).
+There were no non-audit fees paid to the Company's auditors during the year (2019: £nil).
 All fees have been borne by Aviva plc.

-5. Tax
+5. Tax charge

-(a) Tax credited/(charged) to the income statement
+(a) Tax charged to the income statement

-- (i) There was no tax credited or charged to the income statement in either 2019 or 2018. - (ii) There were no unrecognised tax losses and no temporary differences of previous years used to reduce the current tax expense in either 2019 or 2018.
+- (i) There was no tax credited or charged to the income statement in either 2020 or 2019. - (ii) There were no unrecognised tax losses and no temporary differences of previous years used to reduce the current tax expense in either 2020 or 2019.

-(b) Tax credited/(charged) to other comprehensive income
+(b) Tax charged to other comprehensive income

-There was no tax credited or charged to other comprehensive income in either 2019 or 2018.
+There was no tax credited or charged to other comprehensive income in either 2020 or 2019.

-5. Tax continued
+5. Tax charge continued